San Jose, California

 Entrepreneurship, start-ups and big-time tech players

-While many would argue it’s the weather, what’s more unique and alluring is the fact that this is the Capital of Silicon Valley.
-The biggest tech companies in the world call San Jose home, from Apple and Google, to IMB and PayPal.
-It’s a place that exudes innovation and entrepreneurship unlike any other, without the high intensity stress of say New York City or San Francisco.
+While many would argue the weather is the nicest thing about San Jose, what’s more unique and alluring is the fact that this is the Capital of Silicon Valley.
+The biggest tech companies in the world call San Jose home, from Apple and Google to IMB and PayPal.
+It’s a place that exudes innovation and entrepreneurship unlike any other, without the high-intensity stress of say New York City or San Francisco.
 It has a major downtown area, yet still encompasses your stereotypical California suburban feel with its charming, albeit very pricey neighborhoods, big homes with backyard space and pools, and nearly year-round sunshine.

 San Jose has amazing weather; sports teams; upscale dining and shopping, including Valley Fair Mall and Santana Row; job opportunities; and culture.
 But at the end of the day it doesn’t have those buzzing vibes of a San Francisco, Los Angeles, or again, New York City.
 While there are some spots to go out, the nightlife isn’t popping by any means, and it can be a sleepy city despite having one of the biggest populations in the country.
 That said if you have a family, raising kids or past your drinking and dancing days, then you have nothing to worry about.
 Oh, and you need a car, or be comfortable with a rentable scooter or bike, or Ubers/ Lyfts.